-Amazon FBA – All You Need to Know in Under 10 Minutes!
+The Benefits of Amazon FBA – Everything You Need to Know

-“Have you considered selling with Amazon FBA (Fulfillment by Amazon)?” is a question every merchant on Amazon will hear sooner or later.
-The first thing you have to know about the Amazon FBA program is that it is not one big service but rather several different services under one name.
+The numbers alone prove that selling with Amazon FBA (Fulfillment by Amazon) has become a no-brainer for many professional Amazon merchants – 75% of the top 100’000 sellers in the United States and about 2/3 of all third-party sellers on Amazon use the internet giant’s fulfillment service.
+The first thing you have to know about the Amazon FBA program is that it is not a single service but rather several different services under one roof.
 This package-deal allows Amazon sellers to transfer many fulfillment duties back to Amazon while at the same time benefiting from sweet side-effects like increasing your chances of winning the Buy Box.
 But more on that later.

-Like with all other package-deals, informing yourself about every factor the deal entails is an absolute must.
+Like with all other package deals, informing yourself about every factor the deal encompasses is an absolute must.
 What is Amazon FBA?
 How much does Amazon FBA cost?
-Is Amazon FBA worth it for me in particular?
+In regard to inventory, is Amazon FBA worth it for me in particular?
 These are all questions you have to work out for your business, and we are here to help you as best we can.

-Fulfillment by Amazon is the online giant’s in-house fulfillment service.
-For a fee, marketplace sellers can book this service.
-Amazon then takes over all logistical steps for FBA products that are necessary to process an order.
+For a certain fulfillment fee, marketplace sellers can book this service and then let Amazon take over all logistical steps for Amazon FBA products that are necessary to process an order.
 This includes, among other things

 - the warehousing of goods,